STORY / GAMEPLAY

 There are several supply depots located in underground tunnel networks found on some of the planets.
 Fly into surface portals in order to reach them, and once inside the ship is safe any Egron attack.
 The hangars in which you can exchange items can also contain weapon supplies too.

-Just keep an eye on the three most important gauges (fuel, shield and lasers) as running out of them will prove fatal and defenseless...
-A great game, unique for its age!
+Just keep an eye on the three most important gauges (fuel, shield and lasers) as running out of them will prove fatal and defenseless.

-The sound effects are very nice hare, offering several sampled SFX which really add to the game's atmosphere (in costrast to the ST versions, which is rather noisy, much like Starglider 1).
+The sound effects are very nice hare, offering several sampled SFX which really add to the game's atmosphere (in costrast to the ST version, which is rather noisy).
 Note that, the game strongest point is its spectacular audio package!
 Beautifully rendered sounds emanate from most of the hundred-odd objects in the game.
 Rainbird also included an audio cassette (!) with an extended version of the theme music, leaving the Atari ST and Amiga all sound channels available to serve up the fearsome boom and roar central to this form of entertainment!